Green Card Learning Experience Designer Jobs

 How does green card sponsorship differ from H-1B sponsorship for this role?

-The H-1B is a temporary visa capped at 85,000 per year with an annual lottery.
+The H-1B visa is a temporary visa capped at 85,000 per year with an annual lottery.
 Green card sponsorship through EB-2 or EB-3 has no lottery, no annual cap at the petition level, and leads to permanent residency.
 PERM adds six to twelve months to the front of the process, but you're building toward permanence rather than renewing every three years.

 Which employers typically sponsor green cards for Learning Experience Designers?